July 27, 2025 (1y ago) — last updated August 20, 2026 (1d ago)

 • Practice mindful observation to notice slow shifts.

 These actions help you work with time instead of against it.
-For more perspective on spiritual growth, see this reflection on the journey of spiritual growth4.
+For more perspective, read A reflection on the journey of spiritual growth4.

 Finding power in the Law of Presence